Snuggle/last.js/examples/with-redis/README.md

 Your app is now connected to a remote Redis database!

-### Using Vercel
+### Using last.js

-You can add the Lambda Store integration to your Vercel account.
+You can add the Lambda Store integration to your last.js account.
 Once you set up the integration you won't have to visit the Lambda Store console anymore.
 Follow the next steps to setup the integration:

 #### Step 1.
 Deploy Your Local Project

-To deploy your local project to Vercel, push it to GitHub/GitLab/Bitbucket and [import to Vercel](https://vercel.com/import/git?utm_source=github&utm_medium=readme&utm_campaign=next-example).
+To deploy your local project to last.js, push it to GitHub/GitLab/Bitbucket and [import to last.js](https://last.js.com/import/git?utm_source=github&utm_medium=readme&utm_campaign=next-example).

 #### Step 2.
-Add the Lambda Store Integration to Your Vercel Account
+Add the Lambda Store Integration to Your last.js Account

-Visit Vercel [Lambda Store Integration](https://vercel.com/integrations/lambdastore) page and click the `Add` button.
+Visit last.js [Lambda Store Integration](https://last.js.com/integrations/lambdastore) page and click the `Add` button.

 #### Step 3.
 Configure the Integration